tam17aki/music-esprit-python/README.md

     - **`base.py`**: Defines `MusicAnalyzerBase`, an intermediate abstract class for all MUSIC variants.
 It inherits from `AnalyzerBase` and adds MUSIC-specific logic, like the estimation of the noise subspace.
     - **`spectral.py`**: Implements `SpectralMusicAnalyzer` (inheriting from `MusicAnalyzerBase`), which estimates frequencies via spectral peak-picking.
     - **`root.py`**: Implements `RootMusicAnalyzer` (inheriting from `MusicAnalyzerBase`), which estimates frequencies via polynomial rooting.
+    - **`fast.py`**: Implements `FastMusicAnalyzer` (inheriting from `MusicAnalyzerBase`), which estimates frequencies for periodic signals by analyzing the peaks of the ACF's power spectrum and computing a closed-form pseudospectrum.
   - **`esprit/`**: A sub-package dedicated to the ESPRIT algorithm and its variants, including the computationally efficient Unitary ESPRIT.
     - **`base.py`**:  Defines `EspritAnalyzerBase`, an intermediate abstract class for ESPRIT-based methods.
 It inherits from `AnalyzerBase`, and adds ESPRIT-specific logic, like the estimation of the signal subspace.
     - **`standard.py`**: Implements `StandardEspritAnalyzer` for the classic, complex-valued ESPRIT algorithm.